adamjohannes/transaction-tracker/README.md

   support for transactions.
 - **Structured Logging**: Backend application events are logged directly to a dedicated `app_logs` table in the database for robust monitoring and debugging.
-- **CSV Data Import**: A utility script is included to import historical transaction data from a CSV file directly into the database.
 - **Amount Privacy**: A UI toggle allows for hiding transaction amounts for enhanced privacy.

 ---